Home

 Kitchen pantry makeover before and after

-1. Joy Check your pantry
+1. Joy check your pantry

 Why do I have to take everything out?

-Taking everything out allows you to see just how much unwanted items you have in your home.
+Taking everything out allows you to see just how many unwanted items you have in your home.
 It also makes it easier to let go of items you no longer need or want, which can actually speed up the selection process.

 If the item or product didn’t spark joy, I thanked it and let it go.